TrebleScripts/Treble-Portfolio/README.md

 ---

-## 📬 Let's Work Together
+## 📬 Let’s Build Something Great

-Thanks for checking out my portfolio!

-If you have any questions about a system I built, want to see more examples of my work, or you're unsure whether your project is a good fit — feel free to reach out.
-I'm happy to walk you through my process, explain how I approach problems, or talk about how I can help bring your game to life.
+If you’re looking for a reliable, studio-grade scripter who can take your game from concept to polished reality, let’s talk.
+I don’t just write code — I build scalable systems designed to keep your game growing and your players engaged for the long term.

-I work best with teams and clients who value:
+I work best with teams who value:

-- Clean, modular code that's built to scale
+Clean, modular code that’s easy to expand

-- Clear communication and reliability
-- Game systems designed for long-term content expansion
+Clear, proactive communication

+Systems built with performance and security in mind

-Whether you need a full framework, a single system, or just help refining your current mechanics, I’ll bring a high standard of quality and long-term thinking to the table.
+📅 I’m currently taking on new projects — whether you need a full framework, a single system, or help refining your existing mechanics, I’ll bring a high standard of quality and a focus on results.

 ---